Literature taster

 What level is the course and do I need any particular skills?

-The level of the course is introductory and no previous knowledge or experience of literature is necessary.
-Anyone with an interest in reading and discussing literature is welcome.
+The level of the course is introductory and no previous knowledge or experience of literary study is necessary.
+Anyone with an interest in discussing literature is welcome.

 How will I be taught, and will there be any work outside the class?

-A variety of teaching methods will be used, including tutor-led presentation, reading in class and group discussion.
+A variety of teaching methods will be used, including tutor-led presentation, group discussion and reading in class.

 Are there any other costs?
 Is there anything I need to bring?